elixir-lang/elixir-lang.github.com/development.markdown

   * Andrea Leopardi
   * Fernando Tapia Rico

-We are also indebted to the past members of the Elixir Team:
+We are also grateful to the past members of the Elixir Team:

   * Alexei Sholik
   * James Fish